Resistor52/hitc-dev/lab2.3/README.md

-# Service mesh with Isto lab
+# Service Mesh with Isto Lab

 *All commands are prepared to run from a Linux instance.